-The materials below aim to make the philosophy of the Quartet available to children and young people.
-Please let us know if you find them useful and share your projects with us via Twitter (@parenthesis_in).
+The materials on this page make the philosophy of the Quartet available to children and young people.
+Please let us know if you find them useful.
 We’d love to hear your ideas for any further resources or projects.

 What do philosophy and poetry have in common?
 How can poetry and philosophy help us to address climate change and think about the global emergency of COVID-19?
-Rooted in the work of Mary Midgley, our illustrated worksheets explore how philosophical thinking can help us to reflect on the pandemic, climate change, society and friendship.
+These illustrated worksheets explore how philosophical thinking can help us to reflect on the pandemic, climate change, society and friendship.
 If you’re inspired, become a Midgley young Poet and send us a poem to be added to the Midgley Archive in Durham University.

 In Summer 2020, Amy Ward from Mount Allison University in Canada joined us as a student intern and volunteer podcaster.
 You can listen to Amy’s fantastic podcasts (complete with original musical compositions!) on the Quartet below.
-Topics line up with our Educational worksheets and can be used as an extra learning resources or listened to just for fun.
 Enjoy!

 Philosophy by Postcard (all ages)